 The most common interrogative question words are “Who, What, Where, When, How, Why.”

 Here are a few examples of interrogative sentences…

 - What time is it?

 Interrogative questions are usually fairly easy for kids to understand…but don’t be surprised if they have issues remembering the name of this particular type of sentence.

 Identifying Types of Sentences with Books

 This book by Amy Krouse Rosenthal & Tom Lichtenheld is always a crowd-pleaser.
 My students used to beg me to read it over and over again.
-The story follows an exclamation mark that feels frustrated at being different.
-But, one day he meets a question mark that helps him discover who he is and how special he is.
+The story follows an exclamation mark who feels frustrated for being different.
+But, one day he meets a question mark who helps him discover just how special he is.